-Each applicant for TxCDBG funding must certify by signing the 424 Form that it has adhered to the Local Certifications included in this application guide in the preparation of any TxCDBG application.
+Each applicant for TxCDBG funding must certify by electronically signing the TDA-GO application certification form (i.e. 424 Form) that it has adhered to the Local Certifications included in this application guide in the preparation of any TxCDBG application.
 Adherence to these certifications must be ongoing in the event that the application is successful.
+Only the Authorized Official designated in the Signatory Resolution is authorized to complete the certification.